 DTAC, or Total Access Communication Public Company Limited, is one of Thailand’s leading mobile network operators.
 It was founded in 1989 and is a subsidiary of the Telenor Group, a telecommunications company based in Norway.

 DTAC is known for its innovative and customer-focused approach, offering a variety of products and services that cater to the needs of its diverse customer base.
 The company has also been recognized for its sustainability and corporate social responsibility commitment.
-Overall, DTAC plays a significant role in the telecommunications industry in Thailand and is a popular choice for many customers in the country.

 II.
 DTAC Mobile Operator Services